Changing The Path: The If Command¶

 if command (nothing's going to stop you, other than than your script starting to look big and scary),

-or if that's not good enough... well keep reading through the guide, one of the upcoming sections will have what you're looking for.
+or if that's not good enough... well keep reading through the guide, one of the upcoming sections will probably have what you're looking for (like the Loops section).